DannyNemer/dantil/README.md

 <a name="module_danny-util.printErrWithLine"></a>
 ### dannyUtil.printErrWithLine(...valN)
-Prints error message like `dannyUtil.printErr()` followed by the file path and line number from which the parent function was called .
+Prints error message like `dannyUtil.logError()` followed by the file path and line number from which the parent function was called .

 **Kind**: static method of <code>[danny-util](#module_danny-util)</code>